Tropical Amplitudes: Tropical geometry

+The {tropical version of the Abel-Jacobi map} $\mu^\trop$~\cite{Mikhalkin:2006,Baker:2007} is then defined by integration along a path $\gamma$ between $P_0$ and $P_1$ on the graph as a map to $J(\Sigma)$;

-Changing $\gamma$ by elements of the homology basis results in adding to the integral in the right hand side some elements of the lattice $K \IZ^g$.
-Thus $\mu^\trop$ is well defined as a map in the Jacobian lattice.
+Changing $\gamma$ by elements of the homology basis results in adding to the integral in the right-hand side some elements of the lattice $K \IZ^g$.
+Thus $\mu^\trop$ is well defined as a map to the Jacobian torus.